ntustison/Histograms/Text/discussion.md

 # Discussion

-Imagine, dear Reader, the reality of the future clinical application of functional lung imaging beyond mere research activity.
-In fact, imagine yourself being a patient on the receiving end of an imaging battery which includes hyperpolarized gas imaging.
-Now imagine that, upon receiving the images for assessment, the radiologist declares "Yes, these are nice but I'd rather work with the corresponding histograms."
-If this strikes you as absurd, then the point that we are trying to make should be clear.

 We recognize that alternative deep learning strategies (hyperparameter choice, training data selection, etc.) could provide comparable and even